heineman-bob/fetch_rewards_challenge/README.md

 As outlined in the problem statement and from the context gathered in the directions throughout I am focusing on a single user.
 With more time and more complex requirements I would assume a more complex data model for payers/users/points.

+### Transactions

+Since the provided series of transactions included a negative transaction with a timestamp that is before there was enough points to be spent for said transaction I have assumed that there is a processing of these transactions before a spend would happen versus validating these on the add transaction call.
+I have opinions on this and questions but this is how I choose to solve the problem based on the context.

 ---

 ## Quickstart